evansuva/CryptocurrencyCabal/web/content/classes/class9.md

    <div class="todo">
 **Wednesday, September 23**: Checkup 2 (was originally scheduled for Monday, September 21).
 See previous class notes for details on what is covered.
 **Friday, October 9**: Problem Set 2 (moved from original deadline of October 2).
-Problem Set 2 will be posted later this week.
+Problem Set 2 will be posted later.
 **Monday, October 19**: Midterm Exam
    </div>